Tanishq2209/Portfolio-Optimization-Risk-Analysis-Framework/README.md

 # Portfolio-Optimization-Risk-Analysis-Framework
-Project tha combines traditional portfolio optimization with machine learning techniques for enhanced risk management and predictive analytics.
+This is comprehensive quantitative finance project tha combines traditional portfolio optimization with machine learning techniques for enhanced risk management and predictive analytics.